 The score card is divided into 4 sections: operations, community, environmental and jurisdictional/design/build, broken into 30+ line items of equal value.
 The card is patterned after score cards used by the TCPUD for other projects and will help analyze the pros and cons of five possible locations.

-Will inputs from the Highlands residents be weighed differently than inputs from other TCPUD customers?
+Will inputs from the Highlands residents be weighed differently?

 Yes.
-TXC is very aware of our impact on our neighbors.
-The community section of the score card has four specific questions that emphasize the impact on the Highlands homeowners.
-These cover traffic, light spill/visual impact, sound and community input.
-The most effective way for Highlands homeowners to add input will be by sending an email to firstname.lastname@example.org and/or filling out the public questionnaire found here.
+TXC is very aware of their impact on their neighbors.
+The community section of the score card has four specific questions that emphasize the impact on the Highlands homeowners, which cover traffic, light spill/visual impact, sound and community input.
+The most effective way for Highlands homeowners to add input will be by sending an email to firstname.lastname@example.org.

 Continue to check in at